Crieff and Comrie Railway: Financial difficulties

 It emerged in early 1894 that the company's finances were in a far worse state than the shareholders had understood.
 At a difficult shareholders' meeting the directors declined to publish some financial information, and it was urged that external directors, from outside the area and not part of any local group, should be appointed.
 This was refused and voted down.
 The company was making a small operating profit: revenue for the half year to July 1894 had been £1,197, about half of which came from passenger traffic. £591 was due to the Caledonian for working the line, and the surplus after other charges was £413.
 Meanwhile, the contractor Mackay had an outstanding claim for £11,150, so far not declared in the accounts.

 Shareholders' meetings heard that a small surplus existed and that a dividend of 1.5% could be paid.
 The capital position of the company was desperate, but often there were calls to extend the line westward, to Lochearnhead.
 Yet the capital cost of providing even a simple goods siding that was requested would have wiped out the surplus.

 Caledonian rescue

 At this time the Caledonian Railway wished to extend to Lochearnhead to join the former Callander and Oban Railway line.
 Moreover, it was concerned that the rival North British Railway would build such a line, abstracting much of its traffic in the area.
 When the Comrie company opened discussions with the Caledonian about selling their line, they found that the Caledonian was willing.
 In fact its offer was remarkably generous: they would repay the share capital in full, pay off the mortgage loan, and settle MacKay's claim.
-This was put to a Special Shareholders' Meeting on 9 February 1898.
-The shareholders agreed and the company was vested in the Caledonian Railway by Act of 1 August 1898.
+This was put to a special shareholders' meeting on 9 February 1898.
+The shareholders agreed and the company was vested in the Caledonian Railway by the Caledonian Railway Act 1898 (61 & 62 Vict. c. clxxxviii) of 1 August 1898.